Hollywood stars with strange behavior – details, photos – Glamor – tsn.ua

 Angelina Jolie

 The actress, before she acquired the status of a mother, could be very shocking.
 Angelina blissed out his sadomasochism and was obsessed with blood.
 That is why, with ex-husband Billy Bob Thornton, they wore pendants with drops of each other’s blood around their necks.
-And with another husband, Brad Pitt, Jolie decided to run away from the paparazzi and give birth to a child in Africa.
+And with another husband, Brad Pitt, Jolie decided to run away from the paparazzi and have a baby in Africa.
 Although, the most eccentric moment of her biography can be considered a passionate public kiss in an adult way with her brother James at the Oscar ceremony in 2000.

 Bill Murray